 Mark joined Watsi on July 22nd, 2015.
-Five years ago, Mark became the 1371st member to automatically support a new Watsi patient every month.
-Since then, 4,583 more people have become monthly donors!
-Mark's most recent donation traveled 8,500 miles to support Skylar, a 3-year-old boy from Kenya, to fund surgery to treat his hypospadias.
+Five years ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mark's most recent donation traveled 8,700 miles to support Daniel, a student and football fan from Tanzania, to fund surgery on his nose following an animal attack.

 Skylar is a 3-year-old from Kenya.
 His mother performs manual labor and does laundry for people in their neighborhood and his father works at a construction site.
 Skylar is their only child.
 Skylar was born with hypospadias, a congenital abnormality that causes urinary dysfunction.
 Without treatment, he will continue to experience uncomfortable symptoms and will be at risk of infertility.
 Fortunately, Skylar is scheduled to undergo corrective surgery on June 23.
 Our medical partner, African Mission Healthcare Foundation, is requesting $770 to cover the total cost of his procedure and care.
 Skylar’s mother shared, “I don’t know what to do now so any financial support offered will be of great help to us.”